svenfinger/portfolio/README.md

 1. Install dependencies: `composer install && npm install`
 2. Populate the `.env` file with details such as database credentials
 3. Make sure an application key is set, otherwise create one: `php artisan key:generate`
-4. Setup the database: `php artisan migrate`
+4. Set up the database: `php artisan migrate`

 ### Development
 If you are using macOS, I can recommend to use [Laravel Valet](https://github.com/laravel/valet) with [Vite](https://vitejs.dev/) via `vite dev` to preview changes to the portfolio locally with ease.